intentionally-bilingual/intentionally-bilingual.github.io/content/Sustainability/introduction.md

 # Three pillars of sustainability

 The term sustainability encompasses 3 categories or pillars of sustainability: social, economic, and environmental.
 The last one being the one that we hear most often.
+Some might know them as the 3 P's, being people, planet and profit.
 I'll shortly explain them below and conclude with what we do ourselves.

 The United Nations have put several goals in place about sustainability.
 I think they are are fair representation of what sustainability is all about and fit in all three pillars, so I will mention them in each of the three sections.

 ## Social

-When put to social issues, sustainability is all about caring for the people on this planet.
+When put to social issues, sustainability is all about caring for the people.
 Often this is seen from a business perspective, but can also be seen from national/global structures and individual practices.

 The United Nations goals for social sustainability include: no hunger, no poverty, health and wellbeing, quality education, gender equality, no inequality whatsoever, peace, justice, dignity and fair work.

 ## Economic

-From an economic perspective, sustainabilty is having long-term economic growth.
+From an economic perspective, sustainabilty is having long-term economic growth, including profit.
 This may sound somewhat controversial as not everything that supports economic growth is neccesarily good for people or the environment.
 Therefore in order to be sustainable, this growth should be reached without negatively impacting the other pillars.
 Some development is needed to e.g. fight world hunger, innovate for greener electricity and so on, and not enough could actually hinder the other pillars.

 The United Nations have a few economic goals stated.
 These are economic growth (which includes the fair work already mentioned in social sustainability), and stimulating industrialisation and innovation.
 Fighting poverty is also both a social and an economic value.

 ## Environmental

-Environmental sustainability is the management of our physical environment in a way that supports living within ecological limits, protection of natural resources, and meeting the needs of communities without compromising the ability of future generations to meet their own needs.

 When put into the environmental pillar, the meaning of sustainability can be explained by caring for the planet itself.
 This mainly boils down to not using resources that cannot be replace and/or damage the environment.